tbpalsulich/huby/readme.md

 `huby-meat/config.huby`.
 Simply add an entry as follows,

     output_folder  => example_folder,
+    @header        => @header.huby,
+    @footer        => @footer.huby,
     @navbar        => @navbar.huby,
     index          => index.html

-Huby will create the folder if it doesn't exist, then write all of its output inside that folder.
+Huby will create the output folder if it doesn't exist, then write all of its output inside that folder.

 **NOTE**: The syntax is not very friendly in config.huby.
 Each entry must be separated by